gwaredd/UnityReference/README.md

 # Unity Reference

-This is a [wiki](https://github.com/gwaredd/UnityReference/wiki) for my personal reference for unity.
+This is a [wiki](https://github.com/gwaredd/UnityReference/wiki) for my personal reference.

-No fluff, barely any explanation, just code!
+No fluff, barely any explanation, just code snippets!

 To clone ...